Pwnzer0tt1/firegex/README.md

 ## What is Firegex?
 Firegex is a firewall that includes different functionalities, created for CTF Attack-Defence competitions that has the aim to limit or totally deny malicious traffic through the use of different kind of filters.

-## Why "Firegex"?
-Initiially the project was based only on regex filters, and also now the main function uses regexes, but firegex have and will have also other filtering tools.

 ## Get started firegex
 What you need is a linux machine and docker ( + docker-compose )
 ```